 - Be selective with treats and chews.
 Some dog chews can be dangerous, and some human foods are toxic to dogs.
 Choose appropriate treats that your dog loves, but feed them in moderation.
 Treats should make up no more than 10 percent of your dog's daily intake.

 Failing to Budget for Dog Expenses

 Dog ownership costs money.
 Sometimes it's a lot of money.
-Make sure your budget includes all of the routine costs associated with dog ownership, like food, dog supplies, and veterinary care.
-Don't forget extras, like the need to take a training class or the cost to hire a pet sitter when you travel.
+Make sure your budget includes all of the routine costs associated with dog ownership, such as food, dog supplies, and veterinary care.
+Don't forget extras, such as the need to take a training class or the cost to hire a pet sitter when you travel.
 If money is tight, you can find ways to save money on dog expenses, but you still need a budget.

 Next, allow for the unexpected.
 Are you ready in case of an emergency or unexpected injury/illness?
-Emergency vets cost a lot more than your regular vet, but that's how they can be open at 3 am.
+Emergency vets cost a lot more than your regular vet, but that's how they can be open at 3 a.m.
 Even regular vets have to charge a lot for their time in working with medical emergencies and serious medical treatments.
 To stay in business, veterinary offices need payment at the time of services.
 Therefore, it's important to have the funds or some kind of plan in place in case you need sudden veterinary care.

 Letting Behavior Problems Get out of Control

 Behavior problems in dogs may start small, but most will get worse.
 Ignoring the issues will let them fester and grow.
-Worse, we sometimes unconsciously reinforce bad behavior in our dogs.
+Worse, you might unconsciously reinforce bad behavior in your dog.
 Giving a treat to an aggressive dog tells that dog that it is doing the right thing.